 BY VAN: You can catch the van from Largo do Machado (outside the subway station), Lido Square (Copacabana by Cardeal Arco Verde Subway Station) and Barra da Tijuca (Citta America Shopping Center).
 Van is cheaper than the train, you can buy tickets online in advance.

 TAKE A HIKE: Start the scenic trail at Parque Lage near the Botanical Gardens through the Tijuca National Park.
 It takes 2-3 hours depending on fitness level.
-Take care as there have been stories of muggings along the way, have a small amount of cash to hand over in the unlikely event.
+Take care as there have been stories of muggings along the way, and have a small amount of cash to hand over in the unlikely event.
 You’ll need to keep your cash well hidden for your entrance fee.

 ORGANISED TOUR: This is obviously a super simple way to do it as they usually pick you up from your hotel or meeting point in Copacabana.
-The tours are normally visit a range of must-sees in Rio so work out what else you can pack into your day.
+The tours normally visit a range of must-sees in Rio so work out what else you can pack into your day.
 Check out Rio tours including Christ the Redeemer.

 Located at Parque Nacional da Tijuca – Alto da Boa Vista // Open from 8am-7pm

-Stroll round Santa Theresa
+Stroll around Santa Theresa

-You can get to Santa Teresa from Rio’s city centre to the bright yellow tram.
+You can get to Santa Teresa from Rio’s city centre by the bright yellow tram.
 It was built in 1877 and is the oldest electric railway in Latin America.
 The bondinho (tram) was closed in 2011 after a serious accident.
-Jambeiro, Brazilian artist, remembers the driver who tragically lost his life in the accident in his mural in Santa Teresa.
+Jambeiro, the Brazilian artist, remembers the driver who tragically lost his life in the accident in his mural in Santa Teresa.

 Visit the Metropolitan Cathedral of Saint Sebastian

-The more popular name of this cone-shaped church is the Metropolitan Cathedral of Rio de Janeiro.
+The more popular name for this cone-shaped church is the Metropolitan Cathedral of Rio de Janeiro.
 The architect Edgar de Oliveira da Fonseca designed it in the style of a Mayan pyramid and has a diameter of 106 meters at its base and is 96 meters tall.
 It was constructed in 1964 and 1979 in honour of Saint Sebastian, the patron saint of Rio.